tc4-net/tc4-net-docs/tc4-net.md

 The current list of tailnet nodes/services:

 * (proposed) [Gitea](https://gitea.io/en-us/) - This is a Github-like service that can be used to develop internal code and/or documentation, which may later be posed to the club's Github pages.
 * (proposed) Tailscale's [MagicDNS](https://tailscale.com/blog/magicdns/) - This is a service offered by Tailscale which allows for automatic assignment of hostnames to nodes participating in the tc4-net tailnet.
+An alternative would be to set up an actual DNS service.
 * (proposed) [Golink](https://tailscale.com/blog/golink/) - This is a third party add-on for tailnets which allow for internal URL shortening.
-* (proposed) ??? - A RSS-capable forum, to allow for publishing/promulgating internal club announcements.
+* (proposed) ??? - A RSS-capable forum or wiki, to allow for publishing/promulgating internal club announcements.
 * (proposed) [Keycloak](https://www.keycloak.org/) - This provides authentication/authorization/SSO services via various protocols.

 ## Some background